 10.)
 Is there time to connect after the Sunday service?
 Yes!
 After the service we always have a time to connect with one another.
 Hospitality and fellowship are two things that go together and we desire to provide that to all who come to our gatherings.
 Coffee and light refreshments are always provided.

 11.)
 What happens during the week?
 During the week, we seek to live as intentional Christians in our neighborhoods and workplaces.
-We seek to do life together in organic ways – like a family (e.g. eating together, helping one another, praying and reading a good Christian book together).
+We seek to do life together in organic ways – like a family (e.g. eating together, helping one another, praying and reading Scripture or a good Christian book together).
 That means taking seriously the words of our church covenant.
 In short, our approach is a “de-programmed” approach.
-Though there will come a time for community groups and structured times for discipleship, our goal is never to clutter people’s schedules, but to free them up to love and serve creatively and intentionally.
+We do also offer seasonal community groups and structured times for discipleship.
+Yet, our goal is never to clutter people’s schedules so they can be free to love and serve creatively and intentionally.

 12.)
 How do I get plugged in?
 The church is a community, not a machine.
 We want to emphasize that your primary ministry in the church is to just be you.
 We’d much rather care for your soul than have you busy “doing stuff”.
 Every church has work to be done, but the most important work is the heart of every Christian.
 We ask that new members don’t serve in any specific ministry for the first 4 months, and to just focus on loving and being loved as they get connected to others in the church.